DanieleSalatti/static-file-handler/README.md

 fileHandler.handleRequest(httpRequest);
 ```
-You can see an example that uses the `route` package in the `example/handle_request` folder.
+You can see an example that uses the `route` package to feed the static file handler only with non-dynamic requests in the `example/handle_request` folder.

 ### Spawn a Web server and serve static content from your app